apache/arrow/site/_posts/2017-12-13-java-vector-improvements.md

 -->

-This post gives insight into the major improvements in the JAVA implementation of vectors.
+This post gives insight into the major improvements in the Java implementation of vectors.

 ## Design Goals